Momentum-Team-13/social-e-cards-front-end-team-sugar-gliders/social-e-cards/README.md

 The concept of creating a social media application that connects users with the creation of greeting cards was a very interesting and challenging concept to piece together.
 Once it came together, it produced more than favorable results.
 Our application consists of:

--Creating a Greeting Card with the following customization options: - Background color -
+-Creating a Greeting Card with the following customization options:
+- Background color
-Card Outer Message -
+- Card Outer Message
-Card Inner Message -
+- Card Inner Message
-Image of your choosing
+- Image of your choosing
--Following a User
+- Following a User
--A Following page that displays Cards created by your followed users -A Home page that allows you to see a list of cards created by all users
+- A Following page that displays Cards created by your followed users
+- A Home page that allows you to see a list of cards created by all users

 ## Getting Started